Frequently Asked Questions

 Soroptimist International of the Americas, headquartered in Philadelphia, PA, USA, is one of four federations comprising Soroptimist International (SI), which is headquartered in Cambridge, England.
 The other three federations affiliated with SI are: Soroptimist International of Great Britain and Ireland, headquartered in Cheshire, England; Soroptimist International of Europe, headquartered in Geneva, Switzerland; and Soroptimist International of the South West Pacific, headquartered in Sydney, Australia.

 Soroptimist International has about 74,000 members.
 Soroptimist International of the Americas has about 30,000 members.

 How many countries make up Soroptimist?

-Soroptimist International members reside in about 120 countries and territories throughout the world.
-Soroptimist International of the Americas' clubs are located in 20 countries and territories: Argentina, Bolivia, Brazil, Canada, Chile, Colombia, Ecuador, Guam, Guatemala, Japan, Korea, Mexico, Panama, Paraguay, Peru, Philippines, Puerto Rico, Taiwan, United States and Venezuela.
+Soroptimist International members reside in over 120 countries and territories throughout the world.
+Soroptimist International of the Americas' clubs are located in 21 countries and territories: Argentina, Bolivia, Brazil, Canada, Chile, Colombia, Ecuador, Guam, Japan, Korea, Mexico, Northern Mariana Islands, Palau, Panama, Paraguay, Peru, Philippines, Puerto Rico, Taiwan, United States and Venezuela.

 What is Soroptimist's relationship with the United Nations?